Static-Void-Academy/techcon.io/README.md

 # techcon.io

-Public website w/ all of the tech conferences in the world
+A convenient, public website listing all of the available tech conferences in the world.